ChristianSteger/HORAYZON/README.md

 # Usage

 The usage of the packages is best illustrated by means of examples, which can either be run in a Python IDE (like PyCharm or Spyder) or in the terminal.
 To run the examples, the path **path_out** must be adapted to a location that provides enough disk space.
+For the example **horizon/gridded_planar_DEM_2m.py**, the path to the hmm executable (**hmm_ex**) has to be additionally adapted.
 All input data (DEM or auxiliary data; see section below) required for running the examples is downloaded automatically.

 ## Examples: Terrain parameters (slope, horizon and sky view factor)